Cover image for blog post about Sattitla Highlands National Monument

 After exploring the breathtaking landscapes and rich cultural history of Sáttítla Highlands National Monument, why not extend your trip and discover more of what Northern California has to offer?
 Here are some nearby adventures that pair perfectly with a visit to this national monument:

 • Lava Beds National Monument: Just an hour’s drive away from Sáttítla Highlands, Lava Beds National Monument is home to over 700 lava tube caves waiting to be explored.
 Hike through these unique geological features or take a ranger-led tour for an informative and exciting experience.
+Be sure to check out our YouTube video highlighting our Lava Beds National Monument visit.

 • Whiskeytown National Recreation Area: Located just 45 minutes from Sáttítla Highlands, this national recreation area is a paradise for water activities.
 Spend the day swimming, kayaking, or paddleboarding on Whiskeytown Lake before exploring scenic hiking trails through the beautiful mountains.